BonfaceKilz/feedanalyser/README.md

 ### How does it work?

-The program scrapes content from twitter and github with optional filters(at least for now) and stores the data into redis queues after which it generates a simple HTML page- our feed- which can you can server using any server of your choice.
+The program scrapes content from twitter and github with optional filters(at least for now) and stores the data into redis queues after which it generates a simple HTML page- our feed- which you can then serve using any server of your choice.
 This page is re-generated every 15 minutes.
+Alternatively, you can use another client to read from the redis queue!

 _Why are you storing things to Redis?
 Why not just generate pages straight from them?__